sakxi-77/Regression_project/README.md

 # Regression_project
+This project is about the use of machine learning in agriculture.
+How we can use ai technology to reduce environmental issues .
+Here we are displaying the data, encoding the data, processing the data and calculating the errors in the dataset.
 This project aims to analyse CO₂ emissions across various sectors including industries, automobiles, agriculture, and domestic activities.
 It consist team size of 3 and guided by Edunet foundation skills4future program